PomonaCS051/PomonaCS051.github.io/student_guide.md

    > Note: Access the import wizard through the git repositories view.
 The import
    > wizard that is used normally, will not handle the git data appropriately.

+3. If this does not work, you will need to **Fetch** and **Merge**.
+To do this, checkout the master branch, click on the fetch icon.
+Once that task completes, and then click on the Merge icon.
+A Dialog will pop up.
+Click the small arrow next to Remote references on the dialog that pops up and click on `starter-code/master`.
+Click through the remainder of the dialog, accepting defaults.

+   > Note: This *fetch and merge* strategy is in fact what git is doing under the
+   > hood when it performs a `pull`.

 ### Working on Assignments